php-ru/symfony-docs-ru/session/php_bridge.rst

             ],
         ]);

-Otherwise, if the problem is only that you cannot avoid the application starting the session with ``session_start()``, you can still make use of a Symfony based session save handler by specifying the save handler as in the example below:
+Otherwise, if the problem is that you cannot avoid the application starting the session with ``session_start()``, you can still make use of a Symfony based session save handler by specifying the save handler as in the example below: